jtgans/g13gui/README.md

 from `.spec` files.
 Thus, the `Makefile` kinda has to manage the build differently than other builds, and modifies things outside of the source tree, sadly.

+NOTE: I do not run Fedora, and these spec files haven't been validated.
+YMMV!

 First, you need to setup your system with the build tooling:

 ```